MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/navigation/modal.md

 }
 ```

-This causes the `ModalPage` instance to be pushed onto the modal stack, where it becomes the active page, provided that an item has been selected in the [`ListView`](https://developer.xamarin.com/api/type/Xamarin.Forms.ListView/) on the `MainPage` instance.
+This causes the `ModalPage` instance to be pushed onto the modal stack, where it becomes the active page, provided that an item has been selected in the [`ListView`](xref:Xamarin.Forms.ListView) on the `MainPage` instance.
 The `ModalPage` instance is shown in the following screenshots:

 ![](modal-images/modalpage.png "Modal Page Example")

-When [`PushModalAsync`](https://developer.xamarin.com/api/member/Xamarin.Forms.INavigation.PushModalAsync(Xamarin.Forms.Page)/) is invoked, the following events occur:
+When [`PushModalAsync`](xref:Xamarin.Forms.INavigation.PushModalAsync*) is invoked, the following events occur:

-- The page calling `PushModalAsync` has its [`OnDisappearing`](https://developer.xamarin.com/api/member/Xamarin.Forms.Page.OnDisappearing/) override invoked, provided that the underlying platform isn't Android.
+- The page calling `PushModalAsync` has its [`OnDisappearing`](xref:Xamarin.Forms.Page.OnDisappearing) override invoked, provided that the underlying platform isn't Android.
-- The page being navigated to has its [`OnAppearing`](https://developer.xamarin.com/api/member/Xamarin.Forms.Page.OnAppearing/) override invoked.
+- The page being navigated to has its [`OnAppearing`](xref:Xamarin.Forms.Page.OnAppearing) override invoked.
 - The `PushAsync` task completes.

 However, the precise order that these events occur is platform dependent.
 For more information, see [Chapter 24](https://developer.xamarin.com/r/xamarin-forms/book/chapter24.pdf) of Charles Petzold's Xamarin.Forms book.

 > [!NOTE]
-> Calls to the [`OnDisappearing`](https://developer.xamarin.com/api/member/Xamarin.Forms.Page.OnDisappearing/) and [`OnAppearing`](https://developer.xamarin.com/api/member/Xamarin.Forms.Page.OnAppearing/) overrides cannot be treated as guaranteed indications of page navigation.
+> Calls to the [`OnDisappearing`](xref:Xamarin.Forms.Page.OnDisappearing) and [`OnAppearing`](xref:Xamarin.Forms.Page.OnAppearing) overrides cannot be treated as guaranteed indications of page navigation.
 For example, on iOS, the `OnDisappearing` override is called on the active page when the application terminates.

 <a name="Popping_Pages_from_the_Modal_Stack" />